-- Annual water right reports, which are to include monthly diversion and use quantities, are due to the SWRCB by April 1 or July 1 of each year. - The Division may require more frequent reporting requirements during times of water shortage.
+- Annual water right reports must be submitted electronically to the SWRCB by February 1 of each year. - The annual reports are to include monthly diversion and use quantities for the prior water year (October 1 September 30). - The Division may require more frequent reporting requirements during times of water shortage.

 Post-1914 appropriative water right holders have been subject to reporting requirements since the Water Commission was established.
 Pursuant to 2009 legislation, the SWRCB began to require online annual reporting of water diversion and use by individual water right.
 Online water right reports are to be submitted through the SWRCB's eWRIMS Report Management System.
-Also as a result of the 2009 legislation, riparian and pre-1914 water right claimants were required to submit water diversion and use reports online, which were due every three years.
-During the recent dry years of 2013 - 2015, two important SWRCB actions occurred: the SWRCB issued an Order for Additional Information and the legislature passed Senate Bill (SB) 88, which resulted in the development of new reporting and measurement requirements, both of which are described in more detail below.
+Also, as a result of the 2009 legislation, riparian and pre-1914 water right claimants were required to submit water diversion and use reports online.
+During the dry years of 2013 - 2015, two important SWRCB actions occurred: the SWRCB issued an Order for Additional Information (Informational Order) and the legislature passed Senate Bill (SB) 88, which resulted in the development of new reporting and measurement requirements, both of which are described in more detail below.